geckoboard/everdeen/README.md

 #### Retrieving requests for an expectation

-Now that you have registered your expectation you will want to query the requests that have matched for that expectation.
-So with your expectation uuid you can just do
+Now that you have registered your expectation you will want to query the requests that have matched that expectation.
+So with your expectation UUID you can just do

 ```ruby
 expectation = server.create_expectations(expectations).first
 requests = server.requests(expectation.uuid)
 ```

 Details of all requests matching that expectation will be returned.
-Note that in all cases the body returned for the request will be base64 encoded.
-This ensures consistenty especially if there are any requests that are binary data.
+Note that in all cases the body returned for the request will be Base64 encoded.
+This ensures consistency especially if there are any requests that are binary data.

 ```json
 {